-I am an Assistant Professor in the Division of Politics and Economics at Claremont Graduate University.
-I am also a faculty affiliate at the Center for Effective Global Action and a non-resident fellow in the Program on Governance and Local Development at the University of Gothenburg.
+I am a Governance Specialist in the World Bank’s Public Institutions and Data Analytics Unit.
+Previously, I was an Assistant Professor in the Division of Politics and Economics at Claremont Graduate University, a faculty affiliate at the Center for Effective Global Action, and a non-resident fellow in the Program on Governance and Local Development at the University of Gothenburg.

 I completed my PhD in Political Science at the University of California, Berkeley in May 2020.
 I have been named a Susan Clarke Young Scholar by APSA’s Urban and Local Politics Section.